Gallouche/MLOps-Project/report.md

 ![Diagram](images/project-diagram.png)

 This requires breaking down the process into several tasks that will be executed by the AirFlow pipeline.
 All tasks allow the completion of a complete Machine Learning project, from data retrieval to model evaluation through training.
-The pipeline will be composed of the following tasks:

-- TODO
+The pipeline is divided into 3 main DAGs: Preprocessing, Training, and Deployment.

 ## Dataset